 Here are 30 ways to become a better runner in as little time as possible.
 Each of these strategies provides a simple action you can take to improve your running.

-Take them one at a time by implementing one strategy each day, pick and choose your favorites, or try them all slowly over time.
-Whatever you choose, you’ll be better for it!
+Work through the strategies one by one by implementing one new strategy for each run, picking and choosing your favorites, or trying them all slowly over time.
+Whatever you choose, you’ll be better runner because of it!

 It’s so easy to settle into the routine of heading out for a run at the same pace each and every time.
 While consistency with running can be great, staying consistent with your pace and effort will only leave your progress stagnant.

 Instead, vary your workouts each week.
 Make sure your easy, recovery runs are just that – easy and slow, so your body can recover.
 Incorporate a speed workout each week, mixing up the type of speed work you try.
 Include some hills, fast finish runs, strides, track workouts, trail running and everything in between.

 >> Here are 3 great running speed workouts to try!

 Complete strength training exercises at least once per week